Akachi Adimora-Ezeigbo: Biography

 Akachi Adimora-Ezeigbo was born and raised in Eastern Nigeria, but now lives in Lagos.
 She is the first child of Joshua and Christiana Adimora and has five siblings.
 Raised partially in a rural environment and partially in the city, she combines these two factors, as background and setting for her children's stories and adult fiction.
 Though born in Eastern Nigeria, she has lived in different parts of the country – East, North and West.
 She has travelled extensively in Africa, Europe and in the USA.

-She obtained her Bachelor of Arts (BA) and Masters (MA) degrees in English from the University of Lagos and her Ph.D. from University of Ibadan, in Nigeria.
+She obtained her Bachelor of Arts (BA) and Master's (MA) degrees in English from the University of Lagos and her Ph.D. from University of Ibadan, in Nigeria.
 She also has a Postgraduate Diploma in Education (PGDE) from University of Lagos.

 A lecturer, writer, novelist, critic, essayist, journalist, and administrator, she was appointed a professor of English at University of Lagos in 1999.
 She has taught in this university, in the Department of English, since 1981.
 She headed the English Department in 1997 and 1998, from 2002 to 2005, and 2008–2009.

-In September 2015, Prof Ezeigbo relocated to Federal University Ndufu-Alike, Ikwo, Ebonyi State, in South-East Nigeria, where she has continued to teach students and mentor younger lecturers.
+In September 2015, she relocated to Federal University Ndufu-Alike, Ikwo, Ebonyi State, in South-East Nigeria, where she has continued to teach students and mentor younger lecturers.

 She is married to Professor Chris Ezeigbo and they have three children.

 Professional experience

-She taught in Secondary schools and a Teachers College before becoming a university lecturer.
-Member of the editorial board of two newspapers in Lagos – The Independent (1992 – 1995) and The Post Express (1997 – 1999).

-While with the two newspapers, she wrote editorials, feature articles and maintained regular columns.
-She has held administrative posts at University of Lagos as Sub-Dean of the Faculty of Arts for two years (1992 to 1994) and as acting Head of English Department in 1997/98.
-She has also been in hall administration in the university as Assistant hall Warden in Moremi Hall and Moremi Annexe from 1981 to 1984; Hall Mistress of Madam Tinubu Hall from 1994 to 1996.
-Hall Mistress of Amina Hall from 1996 to 1997.
+She taught in secondary schools and a teachers college before becoming a university lecturer.
+She was a member of the editorial board of two newspapers in Lagos: The Independent (1992–1995) and The Post Express (1997–1999).
+While with those two newspapers, she wrote editorials, feature articles and maintained regular columns.
+She has held administrative posts at the University of Lagos as sub-dean of the Faculty of Arts for two years (1992–1994) and as acting head of English Department in 1997/98.
+She has also been in hall administration in the university as assistant hall warden in Moremi Hall and Moremi Annexe from 1981 to 1984; hall mistress of Madam Tinubu Hall from 1994 to 1996, hall mistress of Amina Hall from 1996 to 1997.

-The National Treasurer of the Association of Nigerian Authors from 1995 – 1997 Vice President of Women Writers of Nigeria (WRITA) from 1998 – 2000.
-Currently the First Vice President of P.E.N.
-Nigeria and the financial secretary of WRITA National.
+She was the national treasurer of the Association of Nigerian Authors from 1995 to 1997, vice president of Women Writers of Nigeria (WRITA) from 1998 to 2000.
+She went on to become the first vice-president of PEN Nigeria and the financial secretary of WRITA National.